cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Picture
 - Picture of you.
 - Please let me have a picture of you.
+- Send a pic of you
+- Send ur pic
 - Show me a photo of you.
 - Show me a picture of you!
 - Show you!